hypo69/hypo/pytest/gemini - set 4/en/src/webdriver/firefox/extentions/try_path_1.3.5/pages/show_all_results.md

 def test_makeInfoText_valid_input(mock_results):
     """Test makeInfoText with valid input."""
     info_text = tryxpath.makeInfoText(mock_results)
     # Do some basic checks.
-Regexes or a robust parsing strategy are essential
+Regexes or a robust parsing Startegy are essential
     # to check against complex text output like this.
     assert "Mock message" in info_text
     assert "mockURL" in info_text